 The CLEO Institute’s Expert Advisory Council has been established to provide local, state, and national guidance and support.

-The council is composed of top climate scientists, environmentalists, teachers, former elected and government officials.
+The council is composed of top climate scientists, doctors, environmentalists, teachers, former elected and government officials.

 President & Director, MITIGAT.com.
 Specialties: vulnerability assessment & mitigation.